 opened the Book Cellar to serve the library community year-round and to

-raise funds for the Mt.
-Lebanon Public Library.
+The Friends of the Mt.
+Lebanon Public Library

 The Book Cellar